junghan0611/spacemacs/layers/+tools/shell/README.md

 Install vterm
 -------------

-`vterm` is the latest addition to Emacs\' set of terminal emulators and the only one to be implemented in C, leveraging `libvterm`.
+`vterm` is the latest addition to Emacs' set of terminal emulators and the only one to be implemented in C, leveraging `libvterm`.
 It is the only one in Emacs at the moment to be as fast as a standalone terminal with full support for `ncurses`, `vim`, `htop` and the likes.